 The strike has been dubbed the “Biden Jubilee 100.”

-In 2015, The Debt Collective led the first student debt strike in the United States against Corinthian College, which has now won over a billion dollars in debt abolition and helped propel debt cancellation into the national conversation.
+In 2015, The Debt Collective led their first student debt strike against Corinthian College, which has now won over a billion dollars in debt abolition and helped propel debt cancellation into the national conversation.

 Today, 45 million people in the U.S. are in $1.7 trillion of student loan debt (of which the U.S. Government owns the vast majority).
 It is also fully within Biden’s privileges as president to cancel all of this debt with a single signature.